Environmental Education

-The ACCPF Watershed Explorers program is designed for third through fifth-grade elementary students in American Canyon that enhances curriculum standards in environmental science, biology, chemistry, and more.
+The Parks Foundation Watershed Explorers program is designed for third through fifth-grade elementary students and enhances curriculum standards in environmental science, biology, chemistry, and more.

 Watershed explorers utilize The Napa River Bay Trail, Wetlands Edge trailhead, the heart of the American Canyon outdoor community.
 This beautiful spot is one of the most biodiverse areas of the San Francisco Bay Area and is easily accessible to the community.
 Students participate in a three-part series focused on protecting and learning about our watersheds.

 Session 2: Wetlands Field Day.
 Classrooms visit Wetlands trails.
-There, students will have the opportunity to get “hands-on” by testing water, measuring flow, tracking animal behavior, and more.
-Students will study plankton and other water microorganisms.
+There, students will have the opportunity to get “hands-on” by visiting four education stations.
+They have the opportunity to test water, track animal behavior, fish for plankton, learn about the first people, identify birds, and more.
+Students will use their nature journals to draw and record their experience.

 Students participate in pre and post-program surveys to document their desire to protect our watersheds, engagement in learning, and interest in further conservation careers.